isabella232/OctoStyle/index.md

 {% endfor %}
 </ul>

-## Contributing to the style guide
+## Contribute to the style guide

-This guide is not intended to be an exhaustive resource that lists every possible way of doing something.
-Instead, it focuses getting people up and running as quickly as possible and as a place to add new insights as they occur.
+The easiest way to contribute to this guide is to raise a PR in the [repo](https://github.com/OctopusDeploy/OctoStyle) with the changes or additions you'd like to see added to the guide.

-The easy way to contribute to this guide is to raise a PR with the changes or additions you'd like to see added to the guide.
+This guide is a simple [Jekyll](https://jekyllrb.com/) site.
+The main content pages for the site are located in the `_pages` directory.